Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 3.2.3 Hyperparameters used for the deep learning models↩︎

 Training a deep learning network is known to be more complex than classical machine learning algorithms such as RF.
 In the following, we propose a simple guideline for the choice of each parameter.
 The values used in our experiments are reported in 2.
-Our results show that these default values can lead to good results.
+Our results show that these defaults parameters have produced good results for each model.
 We used the ADAM optimizer, other optimizers were tested and did not change our results significantly.
+The number of epoch was fixed to 100.
 An adaptive learning rate strategy was used to reduce the learning rate by a factor of 2 if the validation loss did not improve after 20 epochs.
 Moreover, the training was stopped after 40 epochs without improvements.
-The batch size was set to 4096, apart for the MLP with SMOTE where it was set to 8192 (in that case, smaller values lead to very poor results, see our discussion on that point).
+The batch size was set to 2048, apart for the MLP with SMOTE where in that case it was set to 8192 (smaller values lead to very poor results, see our discussion on that point).
 Finally, the Cross-entropy loss was used, other losses were tested (e.g., margin loss) without improving our results.

 Table 2: Hyperparameter values used in the different DL models.